Tombarr/barrasso-blog/content/posts/2025-12-10-reflections-on-a-year-abroad/index.md

 +++
-title = 'Reflections on a year abroad (Part 1)' date = 2025-12-09
-draft = false
+title = 'Reflections on a year abroad' date = 2025-12-10 draft = false
 categories = ['Travel']
-tags = ['Travel', 'Remote Work'] summary = 'Thoughts on culture, cats, meaning, progress, Developer Relations, travel, and more' banner = 'tom-remote-work.jpeg' bannerCaption = 'Tom testing a Cloud Phone widget under a tree in New Zealand' showBanner = true
+tags = ['Travel', 'Remote Work'] summary = 'Thoughts on culture, cats, meaning, the nature of work, progress, Developer Relations, travel, and much more' banner = 'tom-remote-work.jpeg' bannerCaption = 'Tom testing a Cloud Phone widget under a tree in New Zealand' showBanner = true